pypa/setuptools/docs/userguide/datafiles.rst

 .. https://docs.python.org/3/distutils/setupscript.html#installing-package-data

 Sometimes, the ``include_package_data`` or ``package_data`` options alone aren't sufficient to precisely define what files you want included.
-For example, you may want to include package README files in your revision control system and source distributions, but exclude them from being installed.
-So, setuptools offers an ``exclude_package_data`` option as well, that allows you to do things like this:
+For example, consider a scenario where you have ``include_package_data=True``, and you are using a revision control system with an appropriate plugin.
+Your README is probably being tracked by the revision control system, and therefore by default it will be included when your package is installed.
+Supposing you want to prevent this README from being included in the installation, then you could use the ``exclude_package_data`` option:

 .. tab:: setup.cfg